GeekMasher/geekmasher.dev/content/posts/21-11-05--presentations.md

 description: "Have you ever wanted to create a presentation that isn't a Power Point pptx or Google Sheet?
 Don't look any further then Markdown and Marp!"
 ---

-During the past two month I volunteered to present at both [DC44131 (Edinburgh)](https://dc44131.org/) and [Abertay HackSoc](https://hacksoc.co.uk/) but I didn't want to use either Microsoft's Power Point (or Open Office) or Google's Slides.
+During the past two months I've volunteered to present at both [DC44131 (Edinburgh)](https://dc44131.org/) and [Abertay HackSoc](https://hacksoc.co.uk/) but I didn't want to use either Microsoft's Power Point (or Open Office) or Google's Slides.
 In the past I've tried to use [RemarkJS](https://github.com/gnab/remark) but at the time I had some issues with it and decide to not check it out again for my presentation needs.

 For this project I used Markdown as the content format and [Marp](https://marp.app/) ([open-source](https://github.com/marp-team/marp)) as the core engine to build the slides into HTML and PDFs.